deretou/ethereum-labs/ethereum/eth-tools.md

 ### STEP 14: Manage your first account with `geth` in developer mode

-(This assumes that your geth dev network is running, and in STEP 4, perhaps in another terminal)
+(This assumes that your geth dev network is running, as in STEP 4, perhaps in another terminal)

 In the new terminal, enter